krahets/hello-algo/docs-en/chapter_hashing/hash_map.md

 ## Hash Collision and Resizing

-Fundamentally, the role of the hash function is to map the entire input space of all keys to the output space of all array indices.
+Fundamentally, the hash function is to map the entire input space of all keys to the output space of all array indices.
 However, the input space is often much larger than the output space.
-Therefore, **theoretically, there must be situations where "multiple inputs correspond to the same output"**.
+Therefore, **theoretically, there must be situations where "multiple inputs mapping to the same output"**.

 For the hash function in the above example, if the last two digits of the input `key` are the same, the output of the hash function will also be the same.
 For example, when querying for students with student numbers 12836 and 20336, we find: